SlapOS/slapos/software/erp5/README.rst

 - ``default``

-  Recommended for developemnt and production use.
-Automatic creation of erp5-site.
+  Recommended for production use.

+- ``create-erp5-site``

+  Automated creation of ERP5Site instance, for easy deployment.
+  Usage in production discouraged due to the increased risk of data loss.

 Notes
 =====